 What You Pay Could Be Different

 There are two conditions that could affect how much you pay for this plan.
 If you qualify for the Social Security Extra Help program your premium will generally be lower.
-Also, if you enrolled late the Centers for Medicare and Medicaid Service may impose a premium penalty.
+Also, if you enrolled late the Centers for Medicare and Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States.
+Service may impose a premium penalty.
 Contact your local Louisiana Medicare Insurance Agent to get an exact quote for your situation.

 Humana Basic Rx Plan is a Basic PDP.
 At a minimum, Humana Insurance Company must offer a "standard benefit" package mandated by law.
 The standard benefit includes an annual deductible and a gap in coverage, aka, donut hole.
 Carriers may also offer plans that:

 - are actuarially equivalent to the standard benefit; or

 - are enhanced, offering benefits in addition to the standard benefit.

 Typically, enhanced plans offer additional coverage during the coverage gap.
 If you fell into the donut hole last year, shop enhanced plans.